DemonTamer534/CharacterAIDiscord/README.md

 (make sure to save your changes in caibot.py)

 # Run The Bot
+## Invite It
+In the developer portal, go to OAuth > URL Generator, select "bot" and in the menu under it select "send messages".
+Copy the generated URL.
+That's your bot's invite link.

+## Run It
 After you cd into the bot's directory, simply run it with `python caibot.py`

 Shoutouts to Cyclcrclicly#3420 for making this possible.